This article is part of a larger series on Business Banking.

 U.S. Bank Business Checking Requirements

-To open a U.S. Bank business checking account, here are the requirements:
+Here are the requirements to open a U.S. Bank business checking account:

 - Social Security number, personal address, and phone number

-- Business’s employer identification number (EIN) or tax ID number (TIN)
+- Business’ employer identification number (EIN) or tax ID number (TIN)

 - Name, email address, and phone number for any additional owners with 24% or more ownership in the company

-- Articles of incorporation, company charter, partnership agreement, or similar legal document, which aren’t required for sole proprietors
+- Articles of incorporation, company charter, partnership agreement, or similar legal document (not required for sole proprietors)

 - Government-issued photo ID and Social Security number for you and anyone else authorized to sign checks or make transactions on behalf of your organization.